-Inspection helps the school by providing:
+Inspection helps the school by:

-an overall judgement on the effectiveness of the school, and
+providing an overall judgement on the effectiveness of the school, and

-identification of its main strengths and weaknesses and the most important points for improvement.
+identifying its main strengths and weaknesses and the most important points for improvement.

-Inspectors must use the Schedule and have regard for guidance and benchmarks in the inspection Handbooks when they make their judgements.
+Inspectors must use the Evaluation Schedule and have regard for guidance and benchmarks in the inspection Handbooks when they make their judgements.

 Some schools have a religious character and teach denominational religious education.
 Under section 23 of the Act, religious education and the content of collective worship are not included in the section 10 inspection of such schools, but are inspected separately.
 Often, these inspections coincide at the request of the governing body.